nishanthfin27/react-revision/readme.md

-# start of react js course
+# Revision of React concepts with 10 projects.